In praise of the colour red

 Ourisia ruelloides, also called O. poeppigii, is a member of the plantain family (Plantaginaceae), which is native to montane areas of the Chilean and Argentinian Andes, up to an altitude of about 1,600 metres.
 In Spanish, this gorgeous plant is aptly named La flor de las cascadas (‘waterfall flower’), as it grows along fast-flowing streams.

 The red cardinal (Cardinalis cardinalis) is very common in North America.
-This male is resting atop a spiny saguaro cactus (Carnegiea gigantea), Arizona.
+This male is resting atop a spiny saguaro cactus (Carnegiea gigantea), Arizona. – The saguaro and many other cactus species are presented on the page Plants: Cacti.
 (Photo copyright © by Kaj Halberg)

-The seed-heads of this grass, growing near Lago Atitlan, Guatemala, appear red in the setting sun. the volcano in the background is San Pedro (3020 m). – Read about Guatemala elsewhere on this website, see Travel episodes: Guatemala 1998 – Land of the Mayans.
+The seed-heads of this grass, growing near Lago Atitlan, Guatemala, appear red in the setting sun. the volcano in the background is San Pedro (3020 m). – Read about Guatemala on the page Travel episodes – Guatemala 1998: Land of the Mayans.
 (Photo copyright © by Kaj Halberg)

-To dry them in the sun, Mewar people have scattered thousands of chili peppers (Capsicum frutescens) in the desert sands of the Thar Desert, Rajasthan, north-western India, adding marvellous patches of crimson to the drab surroundings. – More pictures of chili are found elsewhere on this website, see: Traditional medicine.
+To dry them in the sun, Mewar people have scattered thousands of chili peppers (Capsicum frutescens) in the desert sands of the Thar Desert, Rajasthan, north-western India, adding marvellous patches of crimson to the drab surroundings. – More pictures of chili may be seen on the page Traditional medicine.
 (Photo copyright © by Kaj Halberg)

 There are about 110 species of Fuchsia shrubs, the vast majority found in South America, a few in Central America and Mexico, and also some in the Pacific, as far west as New Zealand.
 The flowers of most species are various shades of red, orange, or purple, while some species are white or yellowish.
 In many species, the sepals are bright red and the petals purple – colours, which attract the hummingbirds that pollinate the flowers.